pymc-devs/pymc-examples/examples/causal_inference/moderation_analysis.myst.md

 +++

 :::{attention}
-Note that this is sometimes mixed up with [mediation analysis](https://en.wikipedia.org/wiki/Mediation_(statistics)).
+Note that moderation is sometimes mixed up with [mediation analysis](https://en.wikipedia.org/wiki/Mediation_(statistics)).
 Mediation analysis is appropriate when we believe the effect of a predictor variable upon an outcome variable is (partially, or fully) mediated through a 3rd mediating variable.
 Readers are referred to the textbook by {cite:t}`hayes2017introduction` as a comprehensive (albeit Frequentist) guide to moderation and related models as well as the PyMC example {ref}`mediation_analysis`.
 :::

 ```{code-cell} ipython3